Shan-Mei/shanmeis-notes/notes/year-9/music/personal-lit-study-1.md

 #### Lyrics
 ##### Big Mama Thornton
 **Chorus**
 You ain't nothin' but a hound dog
 - Lowly husband

 Been snoopin' 'round my door
 - Husband manipulating her

 You ain't nothin' but a hound dog
 Been snoopin' 'round my door
 You can wag your tail
 But I ain't gonna feed you no more

 **Verse 1**
 You told me you was high class
 - Husband tricking wife

 But I could see through that
 - Discovered he was lying

 Yes, you told me you was high class
 But I could see through that
 And daddy I know
 You ain't no real cool cat
 - She doesn't like her husband

 **Guitar Solo**
 Oh, play that thing, boy!
 Aw listen, isn't that them old hound dog?
 (Oh-woo!)
 Oh, play it, it's all right up here
 And listen to that old hound dog howl (Ooo-wo!)
 - She is spiting her husband

 Oh, play it boy, play it
 Oh, you make me feel good
 Oh, do not mess around any longer daddy
 Now wag your tail

 Oh, get it
 Oh, get it now, get it, get it, get it
 Oh, you old hound dog
 - Called blues talk

 **Verse 2**
 You made me feel so blue
 - Husband made her sad

 You made me weep and moan
 You made me feel so blue
 Yeah you made me weep and moan
 Cause you ain't looking for a woman
 All you're lookin' is for a home
 - Using her for his own gain

 **Outro**
 Awoo!
 (Bark, bark, bark, bark!)

 ##### Elvis Presley
 **Chorus**
 You ain't nothin' but a hound dog
 - Elvis is actually singing to a dog
+- He called it the stupidest thing he'd ever done

 Cryin' all the time
 You ain't nothin' but a hound dog
 Cryin' all the time
 Well, you ain't never caught a rabbit
 And you ain't no friend of mine
 - Stupid dog

 **Verse 1**
 Well, they said you was high-classed
 Well, that was just a lie
 - People said he was a good dog but actually isn't

 Yeah, they said you was high-classed
 Well, that was just a lie
 Yeah, you ain't never caught a rabbit
 And you ain't no friend of mine

 #### Genre - Rock and Roll
 Origins